marceljuenemann/angular-drag-and-drop-lists/README.md

 ## Usage

 ### Download & Installation
 Download `angular-drag-and-drop-lists.js` (or the minified version) and include it in your application.
+If you use bower, you can of course just add it via bower.
 Add the `dndLists` module as dependency to your angular app.

 ### dnd-draggable directive
 Use the dnd-draggable directive to make your element draggable